Meatless Monday Challenge

 Shape Your Meatless Burgers

-For a more hands-off option, use a cookie or pancake mold.
-Just scoop the mixture in and use a spoon to flatten the top.
+For a more uniform shape, you can use cookie cutters or these pancake molds (as pictured).
+Just scoop the mixture into the mold and use a spoon to flatten the top.

 Storing and Reheating Leftover Jackfruit Burgers